levysantiago/text-me/openai-microservice/README.md

 # OpenAI Microservice
 This is a OpenAI Microsservice created to participate in the chat as another user.

+This microservice is still being improved to use services like messaging streaming and database.

 # Getting started

 ## Instalations